parallelvirtualcluster/pvc/docs/manuals/ansible.md

 The Base role configures a node to a specific, standard base Debian system, with a number of PVC-specific tweaks.
 Some examples include:

-* Installing the custom PVC repository at Boniface Labs.
+* Installing the custom PVC repository hosted at Boniface Labs.

 * Removing several unnecessary packages and installing numerous additional packages.